OJWatson/paper/README.md

 To install the development version from github the package [*devtools*](https://github.com/hadley/devtools) is required.

-Install the release version of devtools from CRAN with install.packages("devtools").

-Make sure you have a working development environment.
+In order to install devtools you need to make sure you have a working development environment:

 1. Windows: Install [Rtools](https://cran.r-project.org/bin/windows/Rtools/).For a guide on how to install devtools please see the following [guide](https://github.com/stan-dev/rstan/wiki/Install-Rtools-for-Windows).